Home » Volunteer Programs »

 How do I obtain a background check?

-To become a medical volunteer in Tanzania, you’ll need to provide us with a clean DBS or Police Check before you travel.
+To become a medical volunteer, you’ll need to provide us with a clean DBS or Police Check before you travel.
 This is a check that must be issued by an official Governmental or Police Body.
 PMGY have a commitment to the projects we support to ensure the volunteers we send are trustworthy and of sound moral character.
 Consequently, we are unable to accept participants who have had any previous criminal convictions.

 If you hold a current DBS or Police Check, then we can accept this, providing it is clear and issued no more than 18 months prior to your program start date.
 You will need to upload a copy of this to your online portal after confirming your place on the program.
 Furthermore, the DBS or Police Check must be submitted to us no less than 21 days prior to your program start date.

 If you don’t have a valid DBS check (also known as CRB or Police Check), then you will need to apply for one.
 UK volunteers need to apply for a “Basic Disclosure” through Gov.uk (which serves all people in the UK).
 This costs 23 GBP and takes around 15 working days to process.
-Full information on how to obtain a CRB check through Gov.uk is outlined in the Volunteer Handbook, received once you have confirmed your place as a medical volunteer in Tanzania.
+Full information on how to obtain a CRB check through Gov.uk is outlined in the Volunteer Handbook, received once you have confirmed your place as a medical volunteer.

 For medical volunteers in Tanzania from the US, you can apply for a background check through US Criminal Checks.
 It costs 17.95 USD and is usually processed immediately.
 Alternatively, you are welcome to arrange your own background check through your local Sheriff’s Office or governmental body.